lune-climate/lune-docs/docs/key-concepts/pagination.md

 All GET endpoints that return an array of resources are paginated.

 Lune supports **cursor-based pagination**.
-This means that, to get all objects, you must paginate through the results by providing the last resource id as a *after* query parameter.
+This means that, to get all objects, you must paginate through the results by providing *next_cursor* as the *after* query parameter for subsequent page requests.

 Each result includes a *has_more* boolean field.
 If this is true, then the next page requested will return additional results.